buboh/data-stewardship-ex1/README.md

 # DS Experiment Description
 Moritz Leidinger, 11722966
+## 0. Setup
+- Install Python 3.7.3, Jupyter, and the imported libraries
+- Run `UE1_Arrythmia.ipynb` and/or `UE1_Breast_Cancer.ipynb`
+- Execute all code cells from top to bottom
+- View the results in the notebook or view/use the created result .csv files

 ## 1. Task
 This experiment aims to apply two machine learning models to solve a classification task for two different datasets.
 Each dataset is evaluated with each of the machine learning models, using different parameter settings and preprocessing strategies to compare the respective results and analyze across datasets and/or machine learning models.